Outreach & Diversity

-- 15th nationally in the total number of doctoral degrees conferred on African Americans
+- 18th nationally in the total number of doctoral degrees conferred upon African American students

-- 4th nationally in the number of doctoral degrees in the physical sciences awarded to African Americans
+- 21st nationally in the number of doctoral degrees in the Physical Sciences awarded to Asian American students

-- 7th nationally in the number of doctoral degrees in psychology conferred on African Americans
+- 32 nationally in the number of doctoral degrees in Education conferred upon minority students

 - The University ranks 5th among the nationís top 125 research universities in the number of tenured and tenure-line African American faculty, according to Diverse Issues in Higher Education